-If you would like this feature disabled in order to deploy in your environment, please contact Cribl Sales at sales@cribl.io, and we will work with you to issue licenses on a case-by-case basis.
+If you would like an exception to disable telemetry in order to deploy in your environment, please contact Cribl Sales at sales@cribl.io, and we will work with you to issue licenses on a case-by-case basis.

-i Once you have received a license that removes the telemetry requirement, disable telemetry in LogStream's UI at Settings > System > General Settings > Upgrade & Share Settings > Sharing and Live Help.
+Once you have received a license that removes the telemetry requirement, you can disable telemetry in LogStream's UI at Settings > System > General Settings > Upgrade & Share Settings > Sharing and Live Help.
 Toggle the slider to No.